chriseshleman/chriseshleman.github.io/_posts/2014-3-3-Hello-World.md

 ---
 layout: post
-title: You're up and running!
+title: Here's where I'll be posting.
 ---

-Next you can update your site name, avatar and other options using the _config.yml file in the root of your repository (shown below).
+I update major stuff (site name, avatar, et cetera) in the _config.yml file in the root of your repository (shown below).

 ![_config.yml]({{ site.baseurl }}/images/config.png)